Living in Utica, NY

 • High Property Taxes:

-See alsoย Living in Farmingdale, NY
+See alsoย Living in Cuba, NY

 Property taxes in Utica are relatively high compared to national averages, which can add a significant financial burden to homeowners.